PolyArch/cs259/05-homeworks.md

-*I originally suggested using the lnxsrv machines.  lnxsrv10 has all the packages we need, I think, but we currently don't have enough disk allocation to use it, so for now the option is below.*
+*I originally suggested using the lnxsrv machines.  lnxsrv10 has all the packages we need, I think, but we currently don't have enough disk allocation to use it, so for now the only other option is below.*

 If you don't have another
 fast machine with a large RAM that you like to use, then you are welcome to use